 Growing up in a developing country with significant gender gap and gender discrimination, I had always looked up to women in western countries as more empowered, liberated and safe; hardly affected by gender discrimination.

 Since childhood, news of young girls and women assaulted or molested in my own country, used to make me feel exasperated.
-All my life, I blamed these incidences to our social and cultural patterns which objectifies women and considers them as inferior.
+All my life, I blamed these incidences to our social and cultural patterns which objectify women and consider them as inferior.

 Last June, soon after coming to the United States, I joined a non-profit Organization, Rape Trauma Services, for a training to help and support the survivors of sexual assaults.
 This training and the subsequent experience of working as a sexual assault advocate and counselor changed my whole perspective of the status of women in western societies.